ryogrid/articles/skiplist_en.md

 # Implementation of on-disk concurrent skip list for DBMS's Index
 - The purpose of this document is to share the knowledge and findings that I have gained through the design and implementation of on-disk concurrent Skip Lists
-- I couldn't find any web pages that provide same kind of information shared in this document in a summarized form, so this document will be useful to some people as valuable knowledge and insight
+- I couldn't find any web pages and books that provide same kind of information shared in this document in a summarized form, so this document will be useful to some people as valuable knowledge and insight

 # About Skip List